Lab Data Large Scale Integration

 The plan also included the implementation of automated regression testing.
 The number of data manipulation points and the co-mingling of partner-specific transformation rules created an environment ripe for regression issues.
 The programmatic comparison of known-good pairs of input and output files before any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
 Perhaps most importantly, the plan included the overall simplification of the integration architecture.
-The team has already made significant progress towards gradually reducing the number and complexity of the systems involved in any given interface.
+The team has already made significant progress toward gradually reducing the number and complexity of the systems involved in any given interface.
 The PilotFish eiPlatform has been implemented as the central enterprise service bus and data transformation framework – a single “interface assembly line” for connecting any two systems, irrespective of data format or connectivity protocol.

 The client’s relationship with PilotFish has evolved along with the company’s growing prominence in the clinical sphere.
 The laundry list of technologies previously used to support integration across the enterprise is slowly being retired in favor of a standardized architecture built around the PilotFish eiConsole and eiPlatform solutions for healthcare.